 Check out these links for more summer math ideas!

-You might also be interested in these ocean and beach themed resources available in my TpT store.
+Click to see these ocean and beach themed number skill resources available in my TpT store.